 The focus of the School District's governmental funds is to provide information on near-term inflows, outflows and balances of spendable resources.
 Such information is useful in assessing the School District's financing requirements.
-While unassigned fund balance may serve as a useful measure of a public school district's net resources available for spending at the end of the fiscal year, the rate setting methodology governing special act school districts does not allow for the creation of unassigned fund balance, except from prior period revenues, for the fiscal year ended June 30, 2022.
+While unassigned fund balance may serve as a useful measure of a public school district's net resources available for spending at the end of the fiscal year, the rate setting methodology governing special act school districts does not allow for the creation of unassigned fund balance, except from prior period revenues, for the fiscal year ended June 30, 2023.

-As of the end of the current fiscal year, the School District's governmental funds reported combined fund balances of \$387,269, which was comprised of \$383,204 in the General Fund and \$4,065 in the Special Purpose Fund.
-This represented an increase of \$130,026 from the prior year.
-The results of operations at the end of 2021-2022 reflect the School District's improved financial position and its successful efforts to balance revenues and expenditures and maintain fund balance for future operations.
-The School District was also able to establish for the first time a restriction for fiscal stabilization in the General Fund of \$155,000 in accordance with a new provision for special act school districts added to the Education Law of the State of New York.
+As of the end of the current fiscal year, the School District's governmental funds reported combined fund balances of \$2,055,983, which was comprised of \$2,055,348 in the General Fund and \$635 in the Special Purpose Fund.
+This represented an increase of \$1,668,714 from the prior year (\$383,204 of General fund and \$4,065 of Special Purpose fund).
+The results of operations at the end of 2022-2023 reflect the School District's improved financial position and its successful efforts to increase revenues while managing expenditures and maintain fund balance for future operations.
+The School District was also able to increase funds for the fiscal stabilization restriction in the General Fund by \$1,613,757, adding to the Fiscal Year Fiscal reserve of \$155,000, bringing the total to \$1,768,757 at June 30, 2023, in accordance with a new provision for special act school districts added to the Education Law of the State of New York.